AmrGhabbour/AmrGhabbour/README.md

 🔹 3+ years of experience in **data analysis & business intelligence**
 🔹 Skilled in **Excel (Power Query, Power Pivot, DAX)**, **SQL**, **Python**, and **Power BI**
-🔹 Experienced in **sales analytics, financial modeling, and market entry analysis**
+🔹 Experienced in **sales analytics, product analysis, and market entry analysis**
 🔹 Passionate about using **data-driven insights** to solve business problems and guide strategy

 ---